The LEGO Movie 2: The Second Part

 Director and star Moretti is improbably likable as a sometimes smug psychiatrist.
 The entire supporting cast is composed of character actors with extraordinarily expressive faces.
 But the standout is Michel Piccoli in the lead.

 While We Have a Pope contains an interesting idea for a film, it ultimately fails to portray the struggle Cardinal Melville is going through, which is the centerpiece of the entire film.

-Even with Piccoli in a strong performance, this drama doesn't live up to the promise of its premise.
-While the first half is efficient and has a good pace, the second part is disjointed, dragging with no direction and going nowhere.
-Besides, Moretti's character seems completely useless here.More
+Even with Piccoli in a strong performance, it doesn't live up to the promise of its premise, offering us an efficient first half with good pacing but then becoming disjointed and dragging with no direction towards nowhere.
+Besides, Moretti's character seems completely useless.

 As the Papal Conclave wears on, it appears that there is no clear frontrunner which might have something to do with nobody really wanting the promotion.
 Eventually, the name of Cardinal Melville(Michel Piccoli) takes precedence and wins out.
 At the worst possible moment right before being introduced to the faithful, he has an anxiety attack.
 After a time of waiting for him to recover his senses, the cardinals get restless, with the Austrlian contingent wanting to go over the wall to do a little sightseeing.
 So, while the powers that be read them the rule book, they also bend them a little to bring in a famed psychologist(Nanni Moretti, who also directed and co-wrote).